-Rehabilitative alimony refers to alimony that is given to a spouse so that the spouse may “rehabilitate” herself or himself in the sense of acquiring greater earning power or training in order to become self-supporting.
-Rehabilitative alimony also might be given to a parent who is staying home with young children until such time as it is considered appropriate for the parent to work outside the home.
+Rehabilitative alimony refers to alimony given to a spouse so that the spouse may “rehabilitate” herself or himself in the sense of acquiring greater earning power or training to become self-supporting.
+Rehabilitative alimony might also be given to a parent who stays home with young children until she is considered appropriate for the parent to work outside the home.

-There is no uniform time at which parents automatically are expected to work outside the home, but when the youngest child is in school full-time is a common time for the parent to resume work.
+There is no uniform time at which parents are expected to work outside the home, but when the youngest child is in school full-time, it is common for the parent to resume work.
 (Of course, in many families, intact and divorced, the parents work outside the home when the children are preschoolers.
 And in some families, one parent stays home as long as the children live at home.)